scinftist/watchenz-hh/README.md

 ## deply

-you can find the deploying scripts that used for deploying these smart ccontract and initializing the project, [here in deploy](./deploy)
+you can find the deploying scripts that used for deploying these smart contract and initializing the project, [here in deploy](./deploy)

 ## test